You are here

 - 2015.
 "To Make Song without Singing: Hip Hop and Popular Music in Senegal."
 New Literary History 46(4):759-74.

 - Forthcoming.
-In Hip Hop Time: Popular Music and Social Change in Urban Senegal.
+In Hip Hop Time: Music, Memory, and Social Change in Urban Senegal.
 Oxford University Press.